Washi1337/AsmResolver/docs/dotnet/member-tree.rst

 Obtaining types in a module
 ---------------------------

-Types are represented by the `TypeDefinition` class.
-To get the types defined in a module, use the `ModuleDefinition.TopLevelTypes` property.
+Types are represented by the ``TypeDefinition`` class.
+To get the types defined in a module, use the ``ModuleDefinition.TopLevelTypes`` property.
 A top level types is any non-nested type.
-Nested types are exposed through the `TypeDefinition.NestedTypes`.
+Nested types are exposed through the ``TypeDefinition.NestedTypes``.
+Alternatively, to get all types, including nested types, it is possible to call the ``ModuleDefinition.GetAllTypes`` method instead.

 Below, an example program that iterates through all types recursively and prints them: